North Motherwell: Education

-North Motherwell is also home to 3 primary schools, Logans Primary and Ladywell Primary (both being non denominational).
+North Motherwell is also home to 3 primary schools, St Bernadette’s Primary, Logans Primary and Ladywell Primary (both being non denominational).

 Transport

 The West Coast Main Line by-passes to the north of the neighbourhood, and there is Motherwell railway station which serves Motherwell in North Lanarkshire, Scotland.
 It lies on the West Coast Main Line (WCML), and is served also by Argyle Line trains of the Glasgow suburban railway network.
 It is the penultimate stop on the northbound WCML before Glasgow.
 There are four platforms of various length in use at Motherwell.
 The station is located next to the town's main shopping arcade, Motherwell Shopping Centre.

 Community Facilities

 Pat Cullinan Community Facility is a multipurpose public events facilities.

 Religion

 There is a catholic church, St. Bernadette’s which opened in 1964.

 Sports

 North Motherwell football club is a local amateur team, part of the Central Scotland Football Association.